 A Self – Fulfilling Prophecy

 Injecting FOMO, or fear of missing out, could be the biggest contribution that blockchain makes to travel in 2018.
 Hype spurs interest and interest spurs action.
 Bonny Simi, president of JetBlue Technology Ventures, has said that blockchain is what the internet was in the 90s.
-Those that missed out on the early days of the internet will look to hedge their bets with blockchain.
+In fact, those that missed out on the early days of the internet will look to hedge their bets with blockchain.
 And it seems like things are actually starting to get real.

 Blockchain could become a self-fulfilling prophecy with spin-off effects tackling some of the bigger friction points in travel.
 Distribution is a big one.
 Hoteliers and airlines often gripe about their overdependence on trusted third parties.
 Hotels hate working with intermediaries because of commissions and limited access to customer data, while airlines dislike them mostly because rigid distribution systems of yesteryear no longer work in today’s e-commerce reality.